siyasiyasiya/xrpl-lending-platform/README.md

 ## Architecture: A Hybrid On-Chain & Off-Chain System

-Our protocol is designed to leverage the best of both worlds: the immutable truth of the blockchain and the computational power of off-chain services.
+This protocol is designed to leverage the best of both worlds: the immutable truth of the blockchain and the computational power of off-chain services.

 ```mermaid
 graph TD;